Updated July 11, 2018

 Quality Soil Testing – What should I be looking for with respect to quality at a soil testing lab?

 Find out for yourself what type of soil testing packages are available.
 Some of the best soil labs in the country offer many options for you.
 As a user, you really need to understand the major differences between each package.
-Also, how these analysis factor into final recommendations based on crop.
+Also, the analysis factor into final recommendations based on crop.

 I would even go farther and ask the question, “What happens when my soil arrives at the laboratory?”
 Call the lab and ask them how the process works.
 At Midwest Laboratories, constant attention is taken to drying the soil once it is received.
 In addition, over 40 years, the process of grinding has changed and improved immensely to provide the laboratory with a fine sample for the manual extraction process.